 There are three Modules and candidates can take any combinations of them.
 Each Module is assessed independently and is separately certificated.

-Module One: Understanding Language, Methodology and Resources for Teaching
+Understanding Language, Methodology and Resources for Teaching

 This module looks at the background to teaching and learning and is assessed with a written exam.